 Question 1.25: Are all consortium partners called Fund Operator?

 Answer: The lead bidder is the main interlocutor for FMO on behalf of the consortium, and has the overall responsibility as Fund Operator with regard to the aspects of implementation.
-See section 4.2 of the Terms of Reference.
+See section 4.2 of the ToR.